 Own-occupation is a more robust disability insurance product.
 It protects you in the event you become disabled and can’t work at your job.
 Typically, it’s more expensive than any-occupation disability insurance.

 Any-occupation disability insurance protects you in the event you become disabled and can’t work at any job you’re reasonably qualified for.

 Let’s dive deeper into the differences between these two products.

 Own-Occupation Disability Insurance

-Own-occupation disability insurance, as its name suggests, covers any disability that keeps you from performing your own current occupation.
+Own-occupation disability insurance insures you against any disability that keeps you from performing your regular job.
 In many cases, you’re still eligible to receive benefits even if you find another job.

-There may be language in the contract stating that you have to have been working at the moment you became disabled.
-But there are also policies available that cover people who become disabled outside work if their disabilities still prevent them from performing their job duties.
+There may be language in the contract stating that you have to have been working at the moment you became disabled in order to be covered.
+But there are also policies that cover people who become disabled outside work if their disabilities prevent them from performing their job duties.

 Any-Occupation Disability Insurance

-“Reasonably qualified” is determined by the insurance company, based on your age, education, and experience level.
-And if you’re still considered “capable” of working with the disability — even if it’s at a lower-paying job — you would likely not receive any disability benefits at all.
+“Reasonably qualified” is determined by the insurance company and is based on factors like your age, education, and experience level.
+If you’re still considered “capable” of working with the disability — even if it’s at a lower-paying job — you would likely not receive any disability benefits at all.

 This means that any-occupation insurance is a much less flexible and reliable form of disability insurance coverage.
 However, it’s often the only option available through an employer.
-Read your benefits package carefully, since you might want to purchase additional coverage to ensure that you’ll receive benefits if you do find yourself unable to do your work.
+Be sure to read your benefits package carefully, since you might want to purchase additional coverage to ensure that you’ll receive benefits if you do find yourself unable to do your work.